dylan-lang/dylan-programming-book/source/nexcept.rst

 application such that this particular application-detected exception was transformed into one that is detected by Dylan.)

-When an an unusual event occurs in an application, there are many options available for responding to that event.
+When an unusual event occurs in an application, there are many options available for responding to that event.
 The application can try to handle the situation in its own particular way, or it can use the *exception protocol* defined by Dylan.
 In this chapter, we explore